-Ah, Christmas in Rome!
-With the festive lights a-sparkling and families a-shopping, Christmas trees a-twinkling and nativity scenes a-…um, whatever nativity scenes do—well, it really is the most wonderful time of year.
+Ah, Rome in Christmas!
+With the festive lights a-sparkling and families a-shopping, Christmas trees a-twinkling and nativity scenes a-…um, whatever nativity scenes do — well, it really is the most wonderful time of year.

 Want to make the most of it?
-Here’s my complete guide to Rome at Christmas.
+Here’s my complete guide to Rome in Christmas.

 Buon Natale e felice anno nuovo!

-Rome Christmas basics: what will be open, what will be closed, and other burning questions
+Rome in Christmas basics: what will be open, what will be closed, and other burning questions

-In the short video below, I answer some of readers’ biggest questions about visiting Rome over Christmas.
+In the short video below, I answer some of readers’ biggest questions about visiting Rome in Christmas.

 Here’s the breakdown of what holiday hours (and closures) to expect at museums, shops, restaurants, and with public transport in Rome.

-What to do over Christmas and New Year’s in Rome
+What to do in Rome in Christmas and New Year’s

-And speaking of Christmas markets… here are some of your best bets (beyond Piazza Navona… which actually, this year, is all but empty!) for the 2016-17 season.
+And speaking of Christmas markets… here are some of your best bets for the 2017-18 season.

 One of the best activities: just wandering the gloriously lit-up streets.
 In this photo essay, check out what it’s looked like in past years.

 The presepi (Christmas nativity) exhibit I wrote about for the New York Times a couple of years ago is still going strong.
-Now in its 39th year, “100 Presepi” runs until January 6.
 There’s also a whole museum devoted to the craft of Christmas crib-making.

 Christmas shopping in Rome